-In order to formalise the current position of workers in the informal sector and integrate them into an EPR system, setting up co-operatives can help to formalise their activities9.
 Formalisation is often linked to restricting workers to set working hours.
 This can cause problems for some informal workers, especially women.
-With this in mind, it is important that moves to integrate informal workers should leave room for flexible solutions.
-The four key steps in the formalisation process are:
+It is therefore important that moves to integrate informal workers leave room for flexible solutions.
+The key steps in the formalisation process are:

-- Building trust and making sure workers are aware of how the system works and what will be expected of them. - Providing professional training and legal advice. - Providing access to waste management infrastructure and equipments - Signing formal agreements (cooperatives) or employment contracts.
+- Building trust and making sure workers are aware of how the system works and what will be expected of them. - Providing professional training and legal advice. - Providing access to waste management infrastructure and equipment. - Signing formal agreements (cooperatives) or employment contracts.